CompuTec/wms-docs/current/user-guide/custom-decoder.md

 Back - go back to the previous window.

-### Replace – this rule allows to change a part of the text.
+### Replace – this rule allows to change a part of the text

 Using this rule, you can replace some code text or variables.